Montreal reacts to Laurent Duvernay-Tardif’s Super Bowl win

 On the campus of McGill University, where the 28-year-old played football before entering the NFL in 2014, students reacted to the news with excitement.

+“In the fourth quarter, battling to get back and ultimately win, it was quite a surreal moment,” he said.

+Quebec Premier François Legault also took to twitter to congratulate the player, saying the victory was a proud moment for the province.

-If he gets the chance to bring the trophy home with him in the off-season that lies ahead, it is likely Duvernay-Tardif will make a stop with his championship hardware on campus.
+If Duvernay-Tardif gets the chance to bring the trophy home with him in the off-season that lies ahead, it is likely he will make a stop with his championship hardware on the McGill University campus.

 COMMENTS